Dave-team/Knowledge-base/Management.md

   - Timeline: protect your team
   - Priority: how urgent is this compared to other projects?
   - What is the simplest thing we can do to make it better, realising it won’t be perfect
+- Learn:
+  - Learn how to say "no."
+  - Learn how to say "I was wrong."
+  - Learn how to say "I don't know."
+  - Realize it's ok to change your mind

 ## Principles
 - Believe in yourself.
 You can’t lead a cavalry charge if you think you look funny on a horse.